AmenZhou/amenzhou.github.io/_posts/2018-04-14-elixir-private-functions-testing.markdown

       "#{first_name}_#{last_name}_#{suffix}"
     end

+    # We add suffix to the employee_id in order to make the id unique
     defp generate_employee_id(%{first_name: first_name, last_name: last_name} = params, n \\ 1)
       suffix = Enum.random(0..999) |> Integer.to_string
       employee_id = "#{first_name}_#{last_name}_#{suffix}"

+      # If the generated id is not unique then it goes over from the top
       !(employee_id |> is_unique_employee_id) ?
         params |> generate_employee_id(n + 1) : employee_id
     end